-Paul joined Dementia UK in March 2018.
-Prior to joining the charity Paul had over 20 years’ experience working in health and social care.
+Paul joined Dementia UK in March 2018 and has over 30 years of experience working in health and social care.

 Paul is a nurse who specialises in dementia care and has worked across the NHS, academia and the independent sector.
 He is responsible for the development, governance and growth of clinical services.

 Paul’s team helps ensure that the latest, evidenced approaches are embedded into the practice of our Admiral Nurses and that services are run to provide safe and effective care and support to people with dementia and their families.

 Paul’s focus is on ensuring that there are robust governance processes in place to continually develop services and practice; and that new Admiral Nurses services are developed and supported clinically.
 Paul’s team also promotes awareness of Dementia UK and it services to commissioners, clinicians and policy leaders across health and social care.